 Punta Cana Cruise Port

 Afternoon: Explore Altos de Chavon and Environs

-The afternoon portion of this shore excursion to the Punta Cana cruise port consisted of a couple of hours of free time in an adorable town called Altos de Chavon.
+The afternoon portion of this shore excursion from the Punta Cana cruise port consisted of a couple of hours of free time in an adorable town called Altos de Chavon.
 This unusual spot is a recreation of a 16th century Mediterranean village.
 Yes, it’s touristic, but it’s also adorable and fun, so I’m sure you’ll love it.

 I had made friends with an extremely nice couple on my cruise ship, so we ended up exploring Altos de Chavon together.
 This meant I couldn’t spend as much time in museums being a nerd as I usually do, but it did teach me something about what a normie would want to get out of an afternoon in Altos de Chavon.
 So allow me to share what we learned with…